Civil Engineering

 An introductory course into the field of surveying and mapping technology.
 Integrated topics include: types of surveys, cartography, and geographic information systems.
 (Formerly 2980:100)

-Prerequisites: SURV 101 and MATH 153.
+Prerequisites: SURV 101 and [MATH 149 or MATH 154 or higher math or placement in higher math].
 Computations and adjustments of field survey measurements using both conventional and computer methods.
 Development of maps and plans stressed.
 Field Practice.
 (Formerly 2980:102)

-SURV:105 Introduction to Geographic & Land Information Systems (3 Credits)
+SURV 105 Introduction to Geographic & Land Information Systems (3 Units)

 Introduction to the principles and concepts of Geographic and Land Information Systems used in surveying and mapping applications.
 Laboratory.
 (Formerly 2985:101)